 Meet the Team

-Martin Cooper is a solicitor of nearly 50 years standing.
-He has a higher degree in tax and trade practices law and has always specialized in entertainment and copyright law.
+Martin Cooper is a retired solicitor who practised for 40 years in Sydney and before the High Court.
+He has a higher degree in tax and trade practices law and has always specialized in entertainment and copyright law and associated corporate and tax law.

-Having managed Network 10 in Australia in the 1970s, he became General Manager, Corporate Planning for News Corporation and spent six years running M&A for Rupert Murdoch.
-In that time News purchased Ansett Airlines, the London Times and the Herald & Times Group.
+Having been a Senior Manager of Network 10 in Australia in the 1970s, he became General Manager, Corporate Planning for The News Corporation and spent six years running M&A for Rupert Murdoch.
+In that time News purchased Ansett Airlines, Chanel 10 Melbourne ,the London Times Group and the Herald & Times Group.

 He has been involved in the financing of approximately 70 feature films and many documentaries and television programs.
 He has also advised on more than 20 Offer Documents for public offers for films and has issued seven in the name of his licensed dealer company.
 Recently, he has Executive Produced the films “Alex & Eve” and “The Yard”.